TheJumpCloud/support/api-utils/JumpCloud_API_Go_Examples/ImportUserAttributes/README.md

 ## User Attribute Importer

 This tool allows you as a system administrator to add custom attributes to a systemuser.
 The attributes are defined in a file and mapped to users through the user's email.
 Existing attributes that are not defined in the file will be retained.
 However, existing attributes that exist in the file will be overwritten.

-Multi-tenant administrators (administrators associated to more than one organization) cannot use this tool because it does not support the `x-org-id` HTTP header, which is required to specify which organization users should be released from.
-In addition, the functionality has not been ported/refactored to use attributes from the jcapi-go interface.

 ### To Install